TanuAgrawal123/100DaysOfCode/README.md

 **Details**:

 - we can easily change the vertical alignment of inline, inline-block, inline-table, and table cell elements using vertical alignment property by choosing from .align-baseline, .align-top, .align-middle, .align-bottom, .align-text-bottom, and .align-text-top as needed.
 Visibilty utility helps to set the visibilty of elements using .visible or .invisible classes.

--Building a photo gallery template using heading lead component, pagination property and figures where our photo gallery  template is responsive according to different device size.
+- Building a photo gallery template using heading lead component, pagination property and figures where our photo gallery  template is responsive according to different device size.

 **Link to work**: [here](https://github.com/TanuAgrawal123/100DaysOfCode/tree/master/bootstrappractice)